-When you apply for a loan we'll use an automated process to decide whether to lend to you.
+When you apply for a product involving credit we'll use automated decision-making to decide whether to lend to you.
 If we decline your application, you can ask one of our underwriters to review our decision.

 How to stop receiving marketing messages

-If you no longer want to receive marketing messages you can log into your account and change your "Details" settings.
-If you need help with this, please get in touch with our customer services at email@example.com.
+If you no longer want to receive marketing messages you can log into your account and change your "Profile" settings.
+If you need help with this, please get in touch using the methods available at zopa.com/contact.

-12. Consequences of not providing us with your personal information
+14. Consequences of not providing us with your personal data

-Zopa Bank Limited is a company incorporated in England & Wales under company registration number 10627575, having its registered office at 1st Floor, Cottons Centre, Tooley Street, London SE1 2QG.
-It's registered with the Information Commissioner with registration number Z879078.
-It's also authorised and regulated by the Financial Conduct Authority and entered on the Financial Services Register under firm registration number 800542.
+Zopa Bank Limited is a company incorporated in England & Wales under company registration number 10627575.
+Our registered office at 1st Floor, Cottons Centre, 47-49 Tooley Street, London SE1 2QG.
+We’re registered with the Information Commissioner with registration number Z879078.
+We’re also authorised and regulated by the Financial Conduct Authority and entered on the Financial Services Register under firm registration number 800542.

 We'll regularly review this Privacy Notice.
 If we make any changes, we'll post the updated policy on this page.